ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 I know a lot of you love the data integration API, aka filtering.
 We completely reinvented this API and created a new package called `HotChocolate.Data`.
 This new package contains the base for automatic database mapping, filtering, sorting, and projections.

 We actually started out in 11 to make the filtering introduced in version 10 better.
 But people soon chimed in and wanted to do more and wanted to **NOT** be dependant on `IQueryable`.
-So we create a new API that lets you fully control how filters, sorting, and projects are handled.
+So we create a new API that lets you fully control how filters, sorting, and projections are handled.
 You can integrate new providers like NeoJ4, MongoDB, or even spatial filter support.

 ```csharp